Introduction:

 - Multiple Standard Times: Large countries may have more than one standard time due to their size.

-Note: Indian Standard Time (IST) is based on the meridian at 82° 30′ E (near the town of Mirzapur in Uttar Pradesh).
+Note: Indian Standard Time (IST) is based on the meridian at 82° 30′ E (near the town of Mirzapur in Uttar Pradesh, India).

 Latitudinal and longitudinal lines create a grid system that helps us locate places with exact coordinates, aids in navigation, indicates climate zones, establishes time zones, and serves as a reference for studying geographical regions.
 This system is essential for understanding our world.